eProsima/vulcanexus/docs/rst/use_cases/rosbot2r/simulation.rst

 This tutorial covers the first steps of setting up a ROSbot 2R simulation in Webots.
 For this task, we will use the Docker Compose from the repository mentioned above.
 Therefore, it is necessary to have Docker and Docker Compose installed.
-If you do not have them installed, please follow `Install Docker on Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_ and `Getting Docker Compose <https://docs.docker.com/compose/install/>`_.
+If you do not have them installed, please follow `Install Docker on Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_ and `Getting Docker Compose <https://docs.docker.com/compose/install/>`_ installation guides.

 High-performance computing is needed for the simulation.
 It is necessary to process such a large amount of data and to perform complex calculations at high speed.
 This requires to use NVIDIA Container Runtime.
-Ensure that you have NVIDIA GPU and NVIDIA Container Toolkit installed, otherwise, follow the installation steps `here <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`_.
+Ensure that you have NVIDIA GPU and NVIDIA Container Toolkit installed, otherwise, follow the installation steps `here <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`__.

 Add the `rosbot-mapping <https://github.com/husarion/rosbot-mapping>`_  GitHub repository into your workspace directory with the following command: